Inside, Outside, and Beyond

-Timarete Hellenic Art Festival and Gallery d’Arte / ParisKoh Fine Arts are pleased to announce On Paper, a group exhibition that explores diverse manifestations of interiority and exteriority in space and time.
+Timarete Hellenic Art Festival and the Consulate General of Greece in New York are pleased to announce Inside, Outside, and Beyond, a group exhibition that explores diverse manifestations of interiority and exteriority in space and time.
 The show is curated by the distinguished artist Antonia Papatzanaki.
-On Paper will run from June 1- 15, 2017 with an opening reception on Thursday June 1st from 6-8:00 p.m.
+The exhibition will run from June 4 - 28, 2019 with an Opening Reception on Tuesday, June 4th, 2019, from 6-8:00 p.m. at Consulate’s premises.

-Offering a unique, overdue, and rare opportunity to see the work of a large number of living artists of the Greek diaspora, the exhibition brings together over twenty works on paper, including drawings, paintings, prints, mixed media, and photographs by known Greek and Greek-American artists residing in the New York and Tri-State area.
+Offering a unique and rare opportunity to see the work of a large number of living artists of the Greek diaspora, the exhibition brings together over 25 artworks in a variety of mediums by accomplished, established, and internationally known Greek and Greek-American artists residing in the New York and Tri-State area.

-The exhibitions held within the framework of Timarete Hellenic Art Festival.
-Timarete is an annual festival; its purpose is to promote Hellenic art and culture, to finance educational programs for Greek language and culture, as well as to support underprivileged children.
-The Festival is organized by the Academy of Hellenic Paideia, Inc., a not-for-profit educational organization based in Astoria, New York. www.hellenicpaideia.com
+The exhibition is held as part of the 4th Timarete Hellenic Art Festival.
+Timarete is an annual festival whose purpose is to promote Hellenic art and culture, to finance educational programs for Greek language and culture, as well as to support underprivileged children.
+The Festival is organized by the Academy of Hellenic Paideia, Inc., a not-for-profit educational organization based in Astoria, New York.

 About the curator:

-Antonia Papatzanaki, born in Chania on the island of Crete is a renowned international Creek artist.
+Antonia Papatzanaki, born in Chania on the island of Crete, is a renowned international Greek artist.
 She was educated in the Athens School of Fine Arts, the Vienna Hochschule für Angenwandte Kunst, and she acquired her Master’s degree of Fine Arts from Pratt Institute in New York.
-Papatzanaki is the recipient of many prestigious awards in addition to winning multiple Panhellenic and international competitions held to choose and fund artists for the creation of public installations.
+Papatzanaki is the recipient of many prestigious awards in addition to winning multiple panhellenic and international competitions held to choose and fund artists for the creation of public installations.
 Her public light installation Agora was exhibited at Battery Park during 2000-2001 as part of the Temporary Public Art Program of New York City.
 Several of Papatzanaki’s outdoor public works are permanently installed throughout Greece, including her sculpture Lighthouse in the square of the Kato Patisia Metro Station, Athens.
-Papatzanaki has exhibited widely—notable among her many solo exhibitions are Cellular, Museum Herakleidon, Athens, 2019; Photomeries, Municipal Art Gallery of Chania, 2018; Stratifications, John Jay College of Criminal Justice, New York, 2016; Refractions, Ekfrasi - Υianna Grammatopoulou, Athens, 2013; Robust Matter and Image, Museum of Contemporary Art of Crete, Rethymnon, 2010; Antonia Papatzanaki, Recent Works, Tsatsis Projects / Artforum, Thessaloniki, 2008; and Visions of Light, Chashama, 112 Gallery, New York, 2007.
+Papatzanaki has exhibited widely—notable among her many solo exhibitions are Cellular, Museum Herakleidon, Athens, 2019; Photomeries, Municipal Art Gallery of Chania, 2018; Stratifications, John Jay College of Criminal Justice, New York, 2016; Refractions, Ekfrasi - Yianna Grammatopoulou, Athens, 2013; Robust Matter and Image, Museum of Contemporary Art of Crete, Rethymnon, 2010; Antonia Papatzanaki, Recent Works, Tsatsis Projects / Artforum, Thessaloniki, 2008; and Visions of Light, Chashama, 112 Gallery, New York, 2007.
 She has also participated in numerous group exhibitions in Europe, Asia, and the United States, including Transplants: Greek Diaspora Artists, John Jay College, New York, 2018; The Muses Project, A Dialogue between Art and Science, The House of Cyprus –Embassy of Cyprus, Athens, 2017; The Right to be Human, Thessaloniki Center of Contemporary Art –State Museum of Contemporary Art, Thessaloniki, 2017; Whispers, Museum of Contemporary Art of Crete, Rethymnon, 2016; History-Irony, Vorres Museum, Paiania, Athens, 2015; Harmony, 22nd Seoul International Art Festival, Chosunilbo Museum, South Korea, 2014; New: Illusion or Reality, 4th Biennial, Tashkent, 2007; and Artistic Fragments, Katonah Museum of Art, Katonah, New York, 2005.
-Further work has been acquired by the National Museum of Contemporary Art, the Copelouzos family collection, the Vorres Museum, the Museum of Contemporary Art of Crete, and the American College of Greece, and the Municipal Art Gallery of Chania.
-More than 170 articles, reviews, and critical analyses of Papatzanaki’s work appear in solo- and group-show catalogues in addition to books on art, art periodicals, newspapers and magazines in Greece and New York.
+Further work has been acquired by the National Museum of Contemporary Art, the Copelouzos family collection, the Vorres Museum, the Museum of Contemporary Art of Crete, American College of Greece, and the Municipal Art Gallery of Chania.
+More than 170 articles, reviews, and critical analyses of Papatzanaki’s work appear in solo and group-show catalogues in addition to books on art, art periodicals, and newspapers and magazines in Greece and New York.
 She currently maintains studios in Athens, Greece and New York City.